fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Backup/v1.0.12/New-AzureRmBackupRetentionPolicyObject.md

 ```

 ## DESCRIPTION
-The **New-AzureRmBackupRetentionPolicyObject** cmdlet creates an azure_2 Backup retention policy.
+The **New-AzureRmBackupRetentionPolicyObject** cmdlet creates an Azure Backup retention policy.
 A retention policy defines how long Backup keeps a recovery point.
 The types of retention are the following: